Quota Mechanisms: Finite-Sample Optimality and Robustness: Asymptotic implementation

 \subsection{Quota--transfer duality and robustness}

-The implementation equivalence between transfers and quotas in \cref{res:equivalence} reflects a formal duality: each transfer $T_i(\th_i')$ in the one-shot problem corresponds to the Lagrange multiplier attached to the quota on reporting $\th_i'$.\footnote{\cite{Rahman2011} identifies a very similar duality, outside the context of quota mechanisms.} Moreover, these dual forms of implementation require dual information.
+The implementation equivalence between transfers and quotas in \cref{res:equivalence} reflects a formal duality: each transfer $T_i(\th_i')$ in the one-shot problem corresponds to the Lagrange multiplier attached to the quota on reporting type $\th_i'$.\footnote{\cite{Rahman2011} identifies a very similar duality, outside the context of quota mechanisms.} These dual forms of implementation also require dual information.
 In the quota implementation, the quota $q_i$ is set equal to the prior $\pi_i$.
-Thus, the quota $q_i$ does not depend on the details of agent $i$'s utility function $u_i$ or agent $i$'s interim belief $\pi_{-i}$, provided that the $\pi$-cyclical monotonicity condition for agent $i$ is satisfied.
-In the one-shot implementation with transfers, the transfer function $T_i$ for agent $i$ must be tailored to the details of agent $i$'s utility function $u_i$ and interim belief $\pi_{-i}$ so as to exactly offset agent $i$'s expected utility gain from misreporting.
-But $T_i$ does not depend on the distribution $\pi_i$ of agent $i$'s type, as we illustrate in the next example, with a single agent.
+Thus, the quota $q_i$ does not depend on agent $i$'s utility function $u_i$ or agent $i$'s interim belief $\pi_{-i}$, provided that the $\pi$-cyclical monotonicity condition for agent $i$ is satisfied.
+In the one-shot implementation with transfers, the transfer function $T_i$ for agent $i$ must be tailored to agent $i$'s utility function $u_i$ and interim belief $\pi_{-i}$ in order to ensure incentive compatibility.
+But $T_i$ does not depend on the distribution $\pi_i$ of agent $i$'s type, as we illustrate in the next example.

-\begin{exmp}[Quotas v.~prices\footnote{\cite{Weitzman1974} famously compares quotas and prices, but in that context, quotas refer to quantity controls in a symmetric information environment.}] Recall the setting from \cref{sec:simple_example}.
+\begin{exmp}[Quotas v.~prices] Recall the example in \cref{sec:simple_example}.
 Let $x$ denote the social choice function that allocates the good if and only if the agent's valuation is high.
 The $(x,\pi)$-quota mechanisms asymptotically implement $x$, but this implementation requires the principal to know the true type distribution $\pi$.
 By contrast, if transfers are available, then the principal can implement $x$ without any knowledge of the type distribution, as follows.
 In each problem, post a price between $\th_L$ and $\th_H$.
-The agent will buy the good exactly in those problems in which his valuation is high, even if his valuation is high more (or less) often than the principal anticipates. \end{exmp}
+The agent will buy the good exactly in those problems in which his valuation is high, even if his valuation is high more (or less) often than the principal anticipates.\footnote{ \cite{Weitzman1974} famously compares price and quantity controls.
+In that model, the agent is privately informed of costs, not benefits.
+Translated into that language, our example corresponds to the case of flat marginal benefits.
+In that case, \cite{Weitzman1974} shows that price controls yield higher expected social welfare than quantity controls, consistent with our finding here.}